 Part IIIA of the Privacy Act 1988 (the Privacy Act) regulates the collection and handling of credit reporting information by credit reporting bodies (CRBs) and credit providers.
 Part IIIA of the Privacy Act provides for there to be a credit reporting code.
-Under s 26S of the Privacy Act, the Commissioner may register a CR code on the Codes Register, and approve an application to vary that code under s 26T(1) of the Act.
-Under s 26N, a CR code is a binding written code of practice about credit reporting that which particularises the provisions of Part IIIA of the Privacy Act and the Privacy Regulation 2013.
+Under section 26S of the Privacy Act, the Commissioner may register a CR code on the Codes Register, and approve an application to vary that code under section 26T(1) of the Act.
+Under section 26N, a CR code is a binding written code of practice about credit reporting that which particularises the provisions of Part IIIA of the Privacy Act and the Privacy Regulation 2013.

-The Privacy (Credit Reporting) Code 2024 (the CR Code 2024) is the registered CR Code under s 26M of the Privacy Act.
-The CR Code 2024 implements the intention of Parliament by addressing the matters identified by the Explanatory Memorandum to the Privacy Amendment (Enhancing Privacy Protection) Bill 2012, including that every entity within the credit reporting system be bound by a code that deals with essential practical and operational matters for the operation of the credit reporting system.
+The Privacy (Credit Reporting) Code 2025 (the CR Code 2025) is the registered CR Code under section 26M of the Privacy Act.
+The CR Code 2025 implements the intention of Parliament by addressing the matters identified by the Explanatory Memorandum to the Privacy Amendment (Enhancing Privacy Protection) Bill 2012, including that every entity within the credit reporting system be bound by a code that deals with essential practical and operational matters for the operation of the credit reporting system.

-The CR Code 2024 replaces the Privacy (Credit Reporting) Code 2014 (Version 2.3) (the Previous Code) to include various enhancements made in response to the OAIC 2021 Independent review of the Privacy (Credit Reporting) Code, the final report of which was published in September 2022.
+The CR Code 2025 replaces the Privacy (Credit Reporting) Code 2024 (the Previous Code) to amend the independent review provisions of the CR Code.